trieded/test-cluster/README.md

 ### 📄 Configuration

-📍 The `.config.env` file contains necessary configuration that is needed by Ansible, Terraform and Flux.
+📍 The `.config.env` file contains necessary configuration that is needed by Terraform and Flux.

 1. Copy the `.config.sample.env` to `.config.env` and start filling out all the environment variables.